Keto Sugar Free & Vegan Condensed Milk.

 The recipe is ultra-easy, fail-proof and utterly delicious.
 Just as thick, creamy and sweet as standard condensed milk, but without nasties.
 Condensed milk is extremely useful for any keto/low-carb baker.
 Many dessert recipes can be transformed.
-Come back in a couple of weeks for my Indian-style coconut sweets.
+Check out my Beurre Noisette & Coconut BARFI.
 You’ll be in for a real treat!

 In case you’re wondering, if you omit the sweetener you’ll create EVAPORATED MILK instead.
 So you can use this recipe two ways.

 How To Make Keto Sugar Free & Vegan Condensed Milk